Economic history of Canada: Recessions since 1980

 Progressive Conservative Party in the 1993 election, and the fall of other governments such as Bob Rae's Ontario New Democratic Party.
 The poor economy may have increased support for sovereignty in Quebec, an option that was just barely rejected in the 1995 Quebec referendum.

 A brief recovery in 1994 was followed by an economic slump in 1995–1996.
 Since that date, the Canadian economy has improved markedly, in step with the boom in the United States.
 In the mid-1990s, Jean Chrétien's Liberal government began to post annual budgetary surpluses, and steadily paid down the national debt.
 Once referred to as a fiscal basket-case, Canada has become a model of fiscal stability as the government has posted surpluses every fiscal year from 1996 to the 2008 recession.

 The recession brought on in the United States by the collapse of the dot-com bubble beginning in 2000, hurt the Toronto Stock Exchange but has affected Canada only mildly.
 It is one of the few times Canada has avoided following the United States into a recession.

 Following this downturn, Canadian economic growth has been concentrated in the petroleum, real estate and income trust sectors.

 The 2008 financial crisis and the Great Recession resulted in a significant rise in unemployment in Canada.

 Canada's federal debt was estimated to total $566.7 billion for the fiscal year 2010–11, up from $463.7 billion in 2008–09.
 In addition, Canada's net foreign debt rose by $41 billion to $194 billion in the first quarter of 2010.
 However, Canada's regulated banking sector (comparatively conservative among G7 nations), the federal government's pre-crisis budgetary surpluses, and its long-term policies of lowering the national debt, resulted in a less severe recession compared to other G8 nations.
-As of 2015, the Canadian economy has largely stabilized and has seen a modest return to growth, although the country remains troubled by volatile oil prices, sensitivity to the Eurozone crisis and higher-than-normal unemployment rates.
+As of 2015, the Canadian economy has largely stabilized and has seen a modest return to growth, although the country remains troubled by volatile oil prices, sensitivity to the Euro area crisis and higher-than-normal unemployment rates.
 The federal government and many Canadian industries have also started to expand trade with emerging Asian markets, in an attempt to diversify exports; Asia is now Canada's second-largest export market after the United States.
 Widely debated oil pipeline proposals, in particular, are hoped to increase exports of Canadian oil reserves to China.